ssannejohansson/MS1-adopt-a-senior/README.md

 ##### Should Have
 - Information on how to take care of elderly cats
 - Information about preparation before adopting a cat

 ##### Could Have
-- Heartwarming success stories of rehomed cats
-- A newsletter
+- Possibility to donate for our cause

 ## Design